cachingFeelings/cachingFeelings/README.md

 > - As a user, I want to be able to login, so that I can access the account that I created

 #### Feature 2: Student (Soul) Matching
-> - As a user, I want to be able to find people that match my interests and preferences, so that I can get to know them
+> - As a user, I want to find people that match my interests and preferences, so that I can get to know them
 > - As a user, I want to match by distance, so that I can find people nearby
-> - As a user, I want to be able to view my matches, so that I can interact with them and know my matches better
+> - As a user, I want to view my matches, so that I can interact with them and know my matches better
-> - As a user, I want to be able to view my favourite matches, so that I can interact with them and know my matches better
+> - As a user, I want to view my favourite matches, so that I can interact with them and know them better

 #### Feature 3: Interact with Matches
-> - As a user, I want to send and receive messages with my matches, so that we can get to know each other more
+> - As a user, I want to send and receive messages with my matches, so that we can know each other more
 > - As a user, I want to send read after burn message, so that others can only see it for a certain time
-> - As a user, I want to be able to view all chats with different students, so that I can continue to chat with them later
+> - As a user, I want to view all chats with different matches, so that I can continue to chat with them later
 > - As a user, I want to block matches, so that I will no longer receive messages from them
-> - As a user, I want to send images in messages, so that the conversations between matches will become more fun.
+> - As a user, I want to send images in messages, so that the conversations will become more fun.

 #### Feature 4: Community Discovery
 > - As a user, I want to discover people in the community where everyone can post thoughts, so that I can find interesting people